topfreegames/khan/docs/API.md

   `POST /games/:gameID/clans/:clanPublicID/memberships/invitation`

-  Allows a the clan owner or a clan member to invite a player to join the clan with the given publicID.
+  Allows the clan owner or a clan member to invite a player to join the clan with the given publicID.
 If the request is made by a member of the clan, their membership level must be at least the game's `minLevelToCreateInvitation`.
 The membership must be approved by the player being invited.

   * Payload